entelect-incubator/.NET/Phase 1/README.md

   - [ ] 05 Tests <br/> ![](Assets/2020-09-15-04-24-39.png)
 - [ ] We don't always want to expose the entities properties back to API, we want to send back DTO (Data Transfer Objects).
   - Remove circular references.
-  - Hide particular properties that clients are not supposed to view.
+  - Hide the particular properties that clients are not supposed to view.
-  - Omit some properties in order to reduce payload size.
+  - Omit some properties to reduce the payload size.
   - Flatten object graphs that contain nested objects, to make them more convenient for clients.
   - Avoid "over-posting" vulnerabilities.
   - Decouple your service layer from your database layer